4 Chapter 4 – Preliminary Orbit Determination

 Figure 1: Crews Conduct Critical Upgrades to Deep Space Network Radio Telescope (Source: CSIRO, 2020).

 The Air Force also has a Satellite Control Network, which consists of satellite control centers, tracking stations, and test facilities located around the world.
 Satellite Operations Centers, SOCs, are located at Schriever Air Force Base near Colorado Springs, Colorado and various other locations around the continental United States.
 The SOCs are manned around the clock and are responsible for the command and control of their assigned satellite systems and are also linked to remote tracking stations, RTSs, around the world.
 The RTSs provide the link between the satellites and the SOCs.
-The worldwide locations of the AFSCN are shown below (Space News).
+The worldwide locations of the AFSCN are shown below in Figure 2 (Space News).

 The image displays the worldwide locations of the Air Force Satellite Control Network (AFSCN), a crucial component of the United States Air Force's satellite operations.
 The AFSCN consists of Satellite Operations Centers (SOCs) located at Schriever Air Force Base near Colorado Springs, Colorado, and various other locations across the continental United States.
 These SOCs operate around the clock, managing the command and control of their assigned satellite systems.
 The network is connected to remote tracking stations (RTSs) positioned globally, serving as the crucial link between the satellites and the SOCs.
 This distributed network ensures effective satellite communication, tracking, and control capabilities for the Air Force.